 The giant agastache that has flopped was a joy to be rid of.
 It was starting to feel like a friend that had one too many at the party and was relying a little too much on its friends to keep it upright.
 It has been put to bed.
 The rest of us can relax now. <see before and after pics>

-I’m also using the Stihl BGA 57 battery-powered blower to dislodge this season’s mountain of pine needles that fell last week (in the same storm that took a tree across the driveway and left us powerless for 3.69 days – yes, I count the minutes and seconds when the power is out).
+I’m using the Stihl BGA 57 battery-powered blower to dislodge this season’s mountain of pine needles that fell last week.
+(In the same storm that took a tree across the driveway and left us powerless for 3.69 days – yes, I count the minutes and seconds when the power is out).
 Less pine needles will help some of the plants that shine right now really show off (sedum, asters, the late blooming irises).
 I often leave some of the deciduous tree leaves on the grass but the pine needles are plant killing party crashers – and I always feel like I need to show as many of them as I can to the door.

-And about some of those late season plant purchases – they are actually experiments ( I swear!) – and I am not trying to justifying a bunch of impulse buys from the garden center *(ok, maybe I am, a little).
+And about some of those late season plant purchases – they are actually experiments. ( I swear!)
+And I am not trying to justifying a bunch of impulse buys from the garden center!
+(Ok, maybe I am, a little).

 Share this post:

-This post is sponsored by Stihl.
+This post was originally sponsored by Stihl.